Xealdar/LibraryMicroservicesServerlessApp/README.md

 * Each microservice contains basic functions, because the purpose here was for me to learn how to use the serverless framework, docker and how to make microservices, but now that I know how to do it, it's of course possible to make more complex functions, and to make a frontend app to use all of this correctly.
+* The architecture is pretty clear, but maybe we can still make it cleaner by making a very clear separation between the microservice itself, and the serverless framework